thuvh/monasca-api/docs/monasca-api-spec.md

 None.

 #### Query Parameters
+* tenant_id (string, optional, restricted) - Tenant ID to from which to get metrics.
+This parameter can be used to get metrics from a tenant other than the tenant the request auth token is scoped to.
+Usage of this query parameter requires the monasca admin role, as defined in the monasca api configuration file, which defaults to 'monasca-admin'.
 * name (string(255), optional) - A metric name to filter metrics by.
 * dimensions (string, optional) - A dictionary to filter metrics by specified as a comma separated array of (key, value) pairs as `key1:value1,key2:value2, ...`
 * offset (integer (InfluxDB) or hexadecimal string (Vertica), optional)